Commissioner Biographies

 January 2021 to Present

-Jeannie Hovland (Flandreau Santee Sioux) is Vice-Chair of the National Indian Gaming Commission (NIGC).
-As such, she is responsible for regulating and ensuring the integrity of the more than 500 Indian gaming facilities, associated with over 245 tribes across 29 states.
-She served as the OSR Director from May 2021 through July 2023.
-Hovland began her second three-year term at the agency on May 6, 2024, after first being appointed by the Secretary of the Interior on January 17, 2021.
+Jeannie Hovland (Flandreau Santee Sioux) serves as Vice Chair of the National Indian Gaming Commission (NIGC), where she is responsible for regulating and ensuring the integrity of more than 500 Indian gaming facilities operated by over 245 tribes across 29 states.
+She was reappointed for a second three-year term beginning May 6, 2024, after her initial appointment by the Secretary of the Interior on January 17, 2021.
+From May 2021 to July 2023, Hovland also served as Director of the NIGC Office of Self-Regulation.

-Before joining NIGC, Hovland served as Commissioner of the Administration for Native Americans providing oversight of a $57 million annual operating budget to promote self-sufficiency for American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders.
-Hovland oversaw discretionary grants that support social and economic development, Native language restoration and revitalization, and environmental regulatory enhancement.
-Hovland created the Social and Economic Development Strategies for Growing Organizations program, which provides funding to strengthen internal governance structures and build capacity for tribes and tribal organizations.
-She also served as Deputy Assistant Secretary for Native American Affairs at the Administration for Children and Families (ACF), a $58 billion operating division under the Department of Health and Human Services (HHS).
-Hovland provided expert and culturally appropriate advice to the Assistant Secretary in formulation of policy, positions, and strategies affecting Native Americans.
+Prior to joining NIGC, Hovland served as Commissioner of the Administration for Native Americans (ANA), overseeing a $57 million annual operating budget dedicated to advancing self-sufficiency for American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders.
+Under her leadership, ANA administered discretionary grants supporting social and economic development, Native language revitalization, and environmental regulatory enhancement.
+She also established the Social and Economic Development Strategies for Growing Organizations (SEDS-GO) program, which provides funding to strengthen internal governance and build organizational capacity for tribes and tribal organizations.

-Hovland chaired the HHS Secretary’s Intradepartmental Council on Native American Affairs (ICNAA), serving as an advisor to the Secretary, addressing issues of importance to tribal communities through partnerships with all of HHS departments.
-Hovland helped bring national awareness to the crisis of Missing and Murdered Native American’s through her role on the ICNAA as well as through her participation on the Presidential Taskforce, Operation Lady Justice.
-Under Hovland’s leadership, as chair of the ACF Native American Affairs Advisory Committee, comprised of ACF leadership and in partnership with the ACF Tribal Advisory Committee, the ACF Missing and Murdered Native Americans - A Public Health Framework for Action was published in October 2020.
+Hovland chaired the HHS Secretary’s Intradepartmental Council on Native American Affairs (ICNAA), advising the Secretary on tribal issues across the department.
+She was instrumental in bringing national attention to the crisis of Missing and Murdered Native Americans through her roles on both the ICNAA and the Presidential Task Force, Operation Lady Justice.
+In October 2020, under her leadership as Chair of the ACF Native American Affairs Advisory Committee, ACF published Missing and Murdered Native Americans: A Public Health Framework for Action.

-In her previous role as Senior Advisor to the Assistant Secretary for Indian Affairs at the Department of the Interior, Hovland provided strategic recommendations to the Assistant Secretary on issues related to land leases, access to quality water, land into trust status, and energy and economic development issues.
+Earlier in her career, Hovland served as Senior Advisor to the Assistant Secretary for Indian Affairs at the U.S. Department of the Interior, offering strategic counsel on land leases, water access, land-into-trust matters, and energy and economic development.

-Hovland’s extensive knowledge and experience on Indian Affairs includes her many years serving Native American communities in South Dakota where she worked for Senator John Thune for nearly 13 years.
-As Tribal Affairs Advisor, Hovland dedicated most of her time in the communities as she believes in community-driven solutions.
-During that time, Hovland was able to provide input on important legislation such as the Tribal Law and Order Act and the Code Talkers Recognition Act of 2008.
+Hovland’s deep commitment to Indian Country is rooted in her years of service in South Dakota, where she worked for U.S. Senator John Thune for nearly 13 years.
+As Tribal Affairs Advisor, she spent much of her time directly in tribal communities, advocating for community-driven solutions and contributing to important legislation such as the Tribal Law and Order Act and the Code Talkers Recognition Act of 2008.